triplepoint/docker-znc/README.md

 The ZNC service really doesn't like running as root, so a user and group, both with ID's `1066` are used to run the service.
 Make sure the mounted volume and config files are accessible by this user.

-Note that the container exposes port `6666` by default, but this is configurable at image built time:
+Note that the container exposes port `6666` by default, but this is configurable at image build time:
 ```
 docker build --build-arg znc_port=7777 .
 ```